 IFRS 16 and ASC 842 regulate all leases and subleases except for those relating to intangible assets, biological assets, exploration (or the use of nonregenerative resources such as oil and gas), inventory, and assets under construction.

 So how do you know if a contract is a lease contract?
-In this blog, we’ll walk through the various decision points, continuously referring back to the basic lease contract identification workflow shown in the first figure.
+In this blog post, we’ll walk through the various decision points, continuously referring back to the basic lease contract identification workflow shown in the first figure.

 In some cases, leases are broken into multiple lease components.
 All components of a lease must be part of the contractual agreement and must meet the same criteria.
 Further, two additional criteria must be met to determine whether the right to use an underlying asset is a separate lease component (per IFRS 16, paragraph B32):